corbado/flutter-passkeys/packages/passkeys/passkeys/README.md

 ## Features

-* register and sign in users with passkeys
+* sign up and login users with passkeys
 * connect your own relying party server or use pre-implemented ones

 ## Getting started